kleydon/prisma-session-store/README.md

 - `sessionModelName` By default, the session table is called `sessions` and the associated model is `session`, but you can provide a custom model name.
 This should be the camelCase version of the name.

-Three new options were added apart from the work that was already done by [memorystore](https://github.com/roccomuso/memorystore), two of them relate to logging and allow you to inject your own logger object giving you flexibility to log outputs to something like NestJS or whenever you would like, even saving them to disk if that's what you want.
+Five new options were added, apart from the work that was already done by [memorystore](https://github.com/roccomuso/memorystore), two of them relate to logging and allow you to inject your own logger object giving you flexibility to log outputs to something like NestJS or whenever you would like, even saving them to disk if that's what you want.
 And the third is used for testing to round the TTL so that it can be compared do another generated ttl during the assertion.

 - `logger` Where logs should be outputted to, by default `console`.
 If set to `false` then logging will be disabled